 - For guest networks and hotspots, you want a short lease time.
 Hotspots an hour max, while for Office guest networks 8 hours will work fine.

-- Always make sure 20% of the DHCP pool remain available.
+- Always make sure 20% of the DHCP pool remains available.
 To calculate the potential amount of devices in the network and add 20%.
 Increase the pool size or lower the DHCP Lease Time to make it fit.

 For a home network, the default 24 hours (1440 minutes or 86400 seconds) is fine.
 The amount of devices in a home network is limited, maybe up to 3 per household member where your pool of IP addresses is around the 200 addresses.

 But a higher lease time of 8 days would work evenly good.
 The reason is simple, the amount of network devices in a home network is pretty much static.
-The occasinal quest won’t be a problem with the amount of available IP Addresses.
+The occasional quest won’t be a problem with the number of available IP Addresses.

 Guest networks and hotspots

 The problem with guest networks and hotspots is that you will have a lot of devices that are connected for only a short amount of time and then leaving.
 They might never come back, so there is no

 But don’t want to set it to low, because this will only create a lot of DHCP-Related traffic.
 So first you need to know how much IP Address you have available and how much visitors you expect per day or per hour.

 If you have a coffee bar and you get 400 visitors a day.
 They stay on average 30 to 60 minutes and you have a DHCP Pool of 200 IP Address (192.168.0.10 – 192.168.0.210 for example).

 When you leave the DHCP Lease Time on the default 24 hours (1440 minutes) after 200 guest no other guest can use the free wifi network.
-Because all the 200 IP Address are reserved for the first 200 guests.
+Because all the 200 IP Addresses are reserved for the first 200 guests.